Russians rally for independent candidates to stand in elections | DW | 20.07.2019

 One of the organizers of the demonstration, Libertarian Party politician Mikhail Svetov, told DW that he hoped the large turnout for the rally would encourage the authorities to decide to register the candidates.
 And if not, he said, the people here would be angry and politicized: "People have to get angry, so that they start fighting."

-A young man with a beard at the rally told DW: "We want to be heard.
+A young man at the rally told DW: "We want to be heard.
 It is important to fight against the government’s methods.
 Otherwise there eventually just won’t be elections anymore."

 Earlier this week, city authorities officially announced they had refused to register nearly 30 candidates for the elections, including prominent critics of the Kremlin.
 The most well-known opposition figures include former Duma representative Dmitry Gudkov, Lyubov Sobol — an ally of Navalny, Russia's most prominent opposition leader — and Ilya Yashin, who is currently a local Moscow councilor and the most popular candidate in his district, according to polls.